ideepu/python-coverage-comment/README.md

 - `SUBPROJECT_ID`: The ID or URL of the subproject or report.
 - `MINIMUM_GREEN`: The minimum coverage percentage for green status.
 Default is 100.
 - `MINIMUM_ORANGE`: The minimum coverage percentage for orange status.
 Default is 70.
+- `BRANCH_COVERAGE`: Show branch coverage in the report.
+Default is False.
 - `SKIP_COVERAGE`: Skip coverage reporting as github comment and generate only annotaions.
 Default is False.
 - `ANNOTATIONS_OUTPUT_PATH`: The path where the annotaions should be stored.
 Should be a .json file.
 - `ANNOTATE_MISSING_LINES`: Whether to annotate missing lines in the coverage report.
 Default is False.